MagicianMido32/Metal-and-Cement-warehouse-management-system/README.md

 # Metal and Cement warehouse management system
  Metal and Cement warehouse management system

-That's not the final version though, I polished it and added providers as well as different preservation entities,and much more stuff
+That's not the final version though, I polished it, seperated the data-logic from the view logic, added providers, different preservation entities,and much more stuff
-I used Ado.net here because the client want's an access database,but I'm more comfotable with ef.
+I used Ado.net here because the client wants an access database,but I'm more comfotable with ef.

 ![gui](https://raw.githubusercontent.com/MagicianMido32/Metal-and-Cement-warehouse-management-system/master/11.PNG)